Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVMQWK/battle-without-a-quirk">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU7V501/to-where-fate-lies">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Toga returns the smile of Ochaco, who tried to be friends with her.
-What does<br>Toga do to the seriously-injured Ochaco?
-Meanwhile, All Might uses "power" developed by a friend<br>to face All For One!</p>
+<p align="center">The resistance gets into a battle against the heroine of the spirit beings, but in<br>the midst of it, a Last Riser appears.
+After the battle, they decide to get<br>to the bottom of the mystery of the Last Risers.
+And so they proceed to<br>the next tomb.</p>
 </td>
 </tr>
 </table>